Learn more about the evaluation process for ADHD, dyslexia/learning disability, autism, and emotional issues.

 - Complete review of relevant previous records provided to the psychologist (e.g. report cards, previous testing, individualized education program/ IEP or 504, medical records, etc.)

-- A detailed written report is then prepared and involves integrating the findings with historical information and observations.
-The thorough report that is provided also outlines the diagnosis and recommendations
+- A detailed written report integrating the findings with historical information and observations.
+The thorough report that is provided also outlines the diagnosis and recommendations.

 - The feedback session involves a review of the results of testing and recommendations to address the identified issues.
-This session offers you an opportunity to ask questions and figure out a plan of action.
+This session offers you an opportunity to learn about areas of strength/ difficulty and to figure out a plan of action.